clamsproject/aapb-annotations/scene-recognition/readme.md

 and post-processing (and data smoothening) could be used to determine when the phenomena truly starts and ends via computer vision.

 ### Specs
-* Annotation project name - `scene-recognition`
+* Annotation Project Name - `scene-recognition`
 * Annotator Demographics
     * Number of annotators - 2
     * Occupational description - College Student and Metadata Operation Specialist GBH
     * Age range - 20-40s
     * Education - College & PhD
-* Annotation Environment information
+* Annotation Environment Information
     * Name - Keystroke Labeler
     * Version - unknown
-    * Tool Documentation - (see below tool installation)
+    * Tool documentation - (see below tool installation)
-* Project changes
+* Project Changes
-    * Number of Batches - 2
+    * Number of batches - 2
-        * Batch Information: There are two batches used for training and evaluation split during the first iteration: Scenes With Text. `batchA` was densely-seen/labeled (20 GUIDs), while `batchB` was sparsely-seen/labeled (21 GUIDs).
+        * Batch information: There are two batches used for training and evaluation split during the first iteration: Scenes With Text. [`27-a`](231002-aapb-collaboration-27-a) was densely-seen/labeled (20 GUIDs), while [`27-b`](231002-aapb-collaboration-27-b) was sparsely-seen/labeled (21 GUIDs).
-        * It seems likely that the split is done at the video/image_set level to avoid adding similar images from one video in training to evaluation also.
+        * The split is done at the video/image_set level to avoid adding similar images from one video in training into evaluation also.
-    * Other Version Control Information - (enter, if applicable)
+    * Other version control information - none

 ## Tool Installation: Keystroke Labeler
 [Keystroke Labeler](https://github.com/WGBH-MLA/keystrokelabeler) Annotation Tool is developed in collaboration with GBH by Owen King.